 It's important to understand that age and gender can also affect how someone with ADHD behaves.
-This can make it harder to spot signs of ADHD, particularly in girls, who are more likely to be undiagnosed or wrongly diagnosed with other conditions.
+This can make it harder to spot signs of ADHD, particularly in girls.
+Girls are more likely to be undiagnosed or wrongly diagnosed with other conditions.

 Typically, the signs of ADHD develop in early childhood and they may become particularly noticeable at times of significant change, such as when a child starts or changes school.

 What to do if you think your child might have ADHD

-If your child frequently experiences some of these symptoms and it's affecting their day-to-day life, discuss your concerns with your child’s GP.
+If your child frequently experiences some of these things and it's affecting their day-to-day life, discuss your concerns with your child’s GP.
 Before doing this, talk to your child’s teacher and the school special educational needs co-ordinator (SENCO) about what they have noticed.

 The GP may want to refer your child for assessment, as ADHD can only be diagnosed by a specialist such as a child and adolescent psychiatrist or paediatrician.

 Sometimes parents are reluctant to pursue assessment.
 They may be worried about ‘labelling’ their child or about stigma, or they may prefer to watch and wait.
 These feelings are normal.
 But parents and young people who do seek diagnosis can find it helps them access the right support, understand and manage challenges, and identify individual strengths.

-We have more information about getting support from the GP, CAMHS or school in our guide.
+We have more information about getting support from the GP, CAMHS and school in our guide.

 There is no single, definitive test for ADHD.
-Specialists will base clinical diagnosis on a combination of observations of your child; discussions and questionnaires (with you and your child); and information from your child’s school.
+Specialists will base a clinical diagnosis on their observations of your child, discussions and questionnaires (with you and your child), and information from your child’s school.

 They will consider how long the behaviours have been present, how much they impact daily life and whether they might be due to another condition.
-The NHS states that approximately 60-80% of children with ADHD have at least one other condition (such as autism, dyslexia, dyspraxia, anxiety or behaviour problems), and your child may be given more than one diagnosis.
+The NHS states that around 60-80% of children with ADHD have at least one other condition (such as autism, dyslexia, dyspraxia, anxiety or behaviour issues).
+In some cases, this means a child may be given more than one diagnosis.